Kizaki

 • keep multi-step workflows in server functions, not the frontend

-That last point matters.
-A good exposed function is not just CRUD.
-It is the place where you encode the business action your UI is trying to perform: create an order, invite a teammate, start a checkout, publish a post, rotate an API key.
+A good exposed function encodes a business action: create an order, invite a teammate, start a checkout, publish a post, rotate an API key.
+Think in terms of what the UI is trying to accomplish, not raw CRUD.

 Transactions

-When a workflow must be atomic, reach for getContext() and client.transaction(...) inside the server function.
-This keeps your browser API simple and your data flow safe.
+When a workflow must be atomic, use getContext() and client.transaction(...) inside the server function.
+This keeps your browser API simple and your data consistent.

 When Not To Expose A Function

 Do not create exposed functions just to proxy data the browser can already read with query objects.
-The better split is usually:
+The better split:

 • exposed functions for mutations and business workflows